 A perfect email subject line for networking is the foundation to get opened and read by the person you have targeted for business or any other valid reason.
 Although the primary means of finding networking jobs remain, approximately 25% of the professionals do not manage the network at the same time.
 Email subject lines for networking are dire crucial.

-Even better, during the networking will not mean expensive participation – and often unknown – in-person events.
+Even better, networking will not mean expensive participation – and often unknown – in-person events.
 How long do you do this as long as you can effectively network by email?

 There is a right way – and a wrong way – to write the subject line for each type of email.
 Some types, like networking emails, are often moved in favor of ‘important’.
 But the fact is that anyone you sent an email about recently in an interview could be as important as a sales email.
 After all, networking opportunities can mean huge opportunities for your business.